 If you remember a crafter or artisan from my blog or a photo of a hand crafted gift, describe it in the search button at the top of the Home page or look for it under the category of Crafty Coloradans.
 There should be a link to their website or Facebook page if they have one.

 How I Got Started Crocheting Again

 I first did crocheting in my teens with mostly thick cotton yarn.
-I got started again about five years ago and began by putting edgings on purses and tote bags using number 10 doily thread.
+I got started again about eight years ago and began by putting edgings on purses and tote bags using number 10 doily thread.
 I found some great patterns from the 1920s, and I was hooked.
 I started doing some doilies and Christmas cards with small crocheted wreaths, trees and candy canes.
 I made patterns with filet crochet, and crocheted the names of friends into small table runners.
 Later I made more generic ones, like sisters, family, and peace.
 I found that I liked the quicker turn around times of small projects and wanted to get out of the mold of what people thought crocheting was: an old lady making afghans, scarves, blankets or doilies.
 I do get tired of people telling me doilies are a dying art.
 Perhaps, if these same people purchased them, they would not decline so.